The Definitive Guide to FAST Channels: A Cost-Effective Way to Grow Your OTT Presence

 5. IBM Cloud Video

-IBM Cloud Video is a robust OTT platform backed by IBM’s technological expertise.
-It offers comprehensive video hosting capabilities for both live and on-demand content, along with recently added monetization tools to generate revenue from your FAST channel.
+IBM Cloud Video is a powerful FAST channel platform backed by IBM’s cutting-edge technology.
+It provides comprehensive video hosting for both live and on-demand content, with recently upgraded monetization tools that make it easier to generate revenue from your FAST channel.

 • Powerful video analytics